daxiaHuang/ImageWatch/README.md

-﻿## Project description ##
+﻿﻿## Project description ##

 By using this module, you can browse image (OpenCV Mat type) values at real-time, similar to the famous tool "ImageWatch".
-This module does not need to enter into any breakpoint at bebug mode, and images can be viewed directly in real-time when the program is running.
+This module does not need to enter into any breakpoint at debug mode, and images can be viewed directly at real-time when the program is running.

+Currently, this module only supports c++.
+In the future, this module possibly will support pyhton.

 ![example](example.png)